-Trustee of the REIT since November 9, 2016(1)
+Trustee of the REIT since November 9, $2016^{(1)}$

-Corporate Governance / Risk Management

 Business Leadership / Strategy

 Real Estate Investment / Operations

+Corporate Governance / Risk Management

 Accounting / Financial Reporting

 Compensation / HR

 Ms. King is a corporate director and the Chair of the Board for the Vancouver Airport Authority.
-In addition to serving on the Board of First Capital REIT and the Vancouver Airport Authority, she is a Director and Chair of the Audit Committee of both Saputo Inc. and The North West Company Inc. and a Director of McArthurGlen Designer Outlet Centre (a joint venture between McArthurGlen Group and the Vancouver Airport Authority).
+In addition to serving on the Board of First Capital REIT and the Vancouver Airport Authority, she is a Director and Chair of the Audit Committee of both Saputo Inc. and The North West Company Inc. and a Director of McArthurGlen Designer Outlet Centre (a joint venture between McArthurGlen Group and the Vancouver Airport Authority) as well as a Director for Nature's Path Organic Foods.